 Bradford Urban Discovery Project Voluntary Trainee

-Yorkshire Wildlife Trust has an exciting new voluntary trainee opportunity that is part of a new community engagement initiative.
-The Bradford Urban Discovery (BUD) project, funded by the Big Lottery Reaching Communities Fund, that will deliver community engagement activities across seven green spaces in South West Bradford.
+Yorkshire Wildlife Trust has an exciting voluntary trainee opportunity that is part of a community engagement initiative.
+The Bradford Urban Discovery (BUD) project, funded by the Big Lottery Reaching Communities Fund, delivers community engagement activities across seven green spaces in South West Bradford.

 The project aims to reconnect people with their local greenspaces and nature through inclusive community events and volunteering that will include; local groups, schools, families, individuals and anyone that would like to join and take part in the project!